sohskd/FileUtility/README.md

 # A FileUtility for compression and decompression

-> This file utility has been tested on the following
+> This file utility has been tested on the following during development
 - txt
 - jar